Fatal Accident Compensation: The types of loss you can claim for death in the UK with examples of compensation amounts

 The full definition of a dependant is set out in a piece of law known as the Fatal Accident Act 1976.
 Same sex partners now have the same rights as married partners

-Click fatal accident claims to see links to the Fatal Accidents Act 1976.
+Click fatal injury claims to see links to the Fatal Accidents Act 1976.

 Who can claim if the fatal accident compensation if the death was caused by a criminal act

-When cliaming from the CICA - the person's entitled to claim are as above except only immdeiate parents and children can claim and brothers, sisters, uncles and aunts are not entitled to claim.
+When cliaming from the CICA – the person’s entitled to claim are as above except only immediate parents and children can claim and brothers, sisters, uncles and aunts are not entitled to claim.

 What is a bereavement loss fatal accident compensation claim by close relatives of the deceased?

 Only close relatives can claim a bereavement payment – the pain and suffering for the loss of a close family member.

 This is a fixed sum of money and is divided amongst those entitled to claim it.
 As from the middle of 2013 the payout settlement amount is: £12,980.

 If the deceased was a minor (under the age of 18 years) – you can only claim if you are a parent of the deceased and if the deceased was an illegitimate child you can only claim if you are the mother.